contao/docs/docs/dev/reference/hooks/sendNewsletter.md

 ---

-This hook is executed directly after Contao has sent a newsletter ot its recipients.
+This hook is executed directly after Contao has sent a newsletter to its recipients.

 ## Parameters